-4. REGIONAL TOURING
+4. REGIONAL TOURING & ACCESS

-Provide an additional \$14 million over four years to Playing Australia and establish a digital distribution and access fund
+Provide an additional \$5 million per annum over four years to Playing Australia

 Australians living in regional areas deserve access to quality live productions.
 Unfortunately, Australia's geographical size and the costs associated with touring (e.g. accommodation, transport, freight, allowances) are barriers to bringing more live productions to regional areas.
-The Australia Council, through its Playing Australia grants program, supports performing arts companies help meet the high costs associated with touring to regional locations.
+The Australia Council, through its Playing Australia grants program, supports performing arts companies by helping to meet the high costs associated with touring to regional locations.
 However, this program is oversubscribed each year, resulting in many missed opportunities for regional Australians to experience live productions in their local community.

 Historically, the total value of grants awarded through Playing Australia has been \$6-7 million per annum.
-The additional funding request represents at least a 50 per cent increase in funds.
-The additional funding request equates to \$3.5 million per annum.
-A proportion of the additional funding could be allocated to increasing the number of companies with National Touring Status (companies that receive multi-year funding to enable touring in regional and remote Australia), so that deeper relationships may be developed with regional audiences.
+LPA believes Playing Australia needs an additional \$5 million per annum to allow a greater number of works to tour regional areas.
+Furthermore, a proportion of the additional funding could be allocated to increasing the number of companies with National Touring Status (companies that receive multi-year funding to enable touring in regional and remote Australia), so that deeper relationships may be developed with regional audiences.